-While the Ring Pro and Ring Video Doorbell 2 both offer 1080p, and Nest have chosen UXGA.
-This means it is easier for the Nest to see the full profile of a person, while the Ring products have a wider view.
+While the Pro and Video Doorbell 2 both offer 1080p, Nest has chosen UXGA.
+This means it is easier for the Nest to see the full profile of a person, while the Ring products have a wider field of view.

 Nest Hello has facial recognition, which can come in handy when you want your smart doorbell to recognise when someone you know arrives on your doorstep.
 You can set the video doorbell to give your visitor a custom alert or a custom message.
 As you would expect, your consent is required to turn this feature on, and you will also need a subscription to Nest Aware.
 The Ring Pro can tell the difference between objects or animals, and humans - so you shouldn’t get any false alarms when next door’s cat walks past your door!